techqueria/website/content/english/communities/slack/community-guidelines.md

 Unprofessional behavior is **not** acceptable so if you feel that someone is breaking the code of conduct, make sure to contact an admin and we will sort it out.

+### Why was my account deactivated?

+Your Slack account may have been deactivated because of one of the following reasons:

+- you violated our Code of Conduct
+  - if someone reported you or we have noticed a violation, we will first deactivate your account and then contact you via email
+  - if it is an extreme violation (like hate speech), we may deactivate your account and not provide the courtesy of following up
+  - if there was a misunderstanding, we can reactivate your account but we're usually pretty strict on violations
+- you have not posted any messages within the last 6 months AND have not uploaded a profile picture
+  - both conditions have to apply
+  - this is to ensure our bot integrations pair up active members and our Slack provides more value to our active members
+  - please feel free to reach out if you'd like to join the Slack again and we'll happily activate again for you
+- you requested it yourself
+  - [anyone can deactivate their account](https://get.slack.help/hc/en-us/articles/203953146-Deactivate-your-Slack-account) if they'd like but you will have to contact us after if you want reactivated

 ### Can I DM leads?

 If you DM a lead, we may not be able to get to you in a very timely manner due to our limited bandwidth.